Beto O’Rourke Apologizes for Being a ‘Giant Asshole’

 Exclusive: Beto O’Rourke Apologizes to Campaign Staff for Being a ‘Giant Asshole’

-In a revealing exclusive clip from the HBO doc ‘Running with Beto,’ which premieres on May 28, the Texas Senate candidate apologizes to his staffers for his domineering behavior.
+In a revealing exclusive clip from the HBO doc ‘Running With Beto,’ which premieres May 28, the Texas Senate candidate apologizes to his staffers for his domineering behavior.

 Directed by David Modigliani, the film, which premiered at SXSW, provides a fly-on-the-wall look at then-Democratic congressman Beto O’Rourke’s recent run for Senate in his home state of Texas, where the upstart candidate, fueled by grassroots fundraising and viral speeches, almost defeated Republican incumbent Ted Cruz (no small feat in the historically red Lone Star State).